LTCOVID.com

 A striking result.

-That health-care providers took a beating, seems to suggest a need for an explanation.
+That health-care providers took a beating, again seems to suggest a need for further explanation.

 We'll save that for a subsequent question where respondents wrote out feedback for this group.